arjanvdmeij/msp4-bricksticker/README.md

 Thanks bro, for handing me everything needed to make this all work!
 I owe you all the images, logos and descriptions (heck, even the prices!)

+### Additional Acknowledgements
+*Yes, there is more*

+Many thanks as well to everyone at [**Code Institute**](https://codeinstitute.net) for their ongoing support (and sometimes swift kicks in the bee-hive) to get me here.
+You've been a great support over the months, you guys rock!